BrandonPCollins/project-5-bookshop/README.md

 ## Credits

-- Code Institute for the provision of the template for the project and the [Boutique Ado](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+EA101+2021_T1/courseware/eb05f06e62c64ac89823cc956fcd8191/3adff2bf4a78469db72c5330b1afa836/) website project, upon which this product is heavily based.
 - Codemy.com's YouTube channel, whose extensive tutorials on Django and Python were instrumental in completing this project.
 [Codemy.com on YouTube](https://www.youtube.com/@Codemycom) and their [tutorial on building a Django blog](https://www.youtube.com/watch?v=B40bteAMM_M&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi).
 - The creators of [Responsive Viewer](https://chromewebstore.google.com/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb?pli=1)
 - Pexels for the Placeholder images.
 Google Image Search for the Images used in my test posts.